rohjunha/cse571-hw3/README.md

 1. Feel free to test as you go and modify whatever you want, but we will only grade the files from [submit.sh](submit.sh).

+## Notes ##
+1. Every planner returns `PlanResult` instance from `plan` function.
+Please check if you return the actual values (including elapsed time) in the `PlanResult` instance.
+This may be used in grading.

 ## Turn it in ##
 Run the `submit.sh` script by running: